 LLaMA (Large Language Model Meta AI), a cutting-edge fundamental large language model created to aid academics, is a new large language model from Meta that was just released.
 A collection of foundation language models with 7 billion to 65 billion parameters is called LLaMA.
 It can handle a variety of natural language processing tasks and has been trained on trillions of tokens.

 LLaMA has 10 times fewer parameters than its predecessor, making it a considerable advancement over earlier language models.
 The model has already sparked a great deal of attention among researchers and is anticipated to impact the natural language processing field substantially.
-In this blog, we will explore the features and capabilities of LLaMA and discuss how it can be used to solve real-world problems.
+In this blog, we will explore the features, llama number of parameters and capabilities of LLaMA and discuss how it can be used to solve real-world problems.

 What is LLaMA?

 In February 2023, Meta AI released the big language model LLaMA (Large Language Model Meta AI).
 It is a cutting-edge foundational large language model created to aid researchers in the advancement of their work in natural language processing.